Real Estate Year End Planning

 - Don’t be distracted.
 We get it: The holiday season is filled with distractions.
 Family is coming to town, you’ve got to buy gifts for the kids, and holiday networking events fill your evenings – but the bottom line is you must stay attentive to providing high-quality customer service.
 Do the work now, and you’ll have the cash flow you want in January and February.
 And, remember: Not everyone has your work ethic.
 So, while inventory may decrease in the last months of the year, increasing your efficiency is crucial to building your business.

 - Increase your prospecting.
 As we mentioned above, the market typically shows a slowdown in the fourth quarter, but you can balance that by increasing your prospecting.
 The rule of thumb is to bump up your normal prospecting by 25 percent.
 If you haven’t started already, waste no more time!

-- Be detailed in your lead follow up.
-Get used to hearing both buyers and sellers express hesitation about make big decisions during the holiday season, so pre-qualifying takes on even more importance than usual.
-Ask potential clients what price they need to sell and how important it is for them to sell their home in the near future.
+- Be detailed in your lead follow-up.
+Get used to hearing both buyers and sellers express hesitation about making big decisions during the holiday season, so pre-qualifying takes on even more importance than usual.
+Ask potential clients what price they need to sell and how important it is for them to sell their homes in the near future.
 Cutting to the chase will maximize your efficiency.